chifflier/mind-your-languages/C.md

 }
 ```

 The code above compiles (even if it has no particular meaning).
+The `case` statements acts as labels that are also targets for `goto` statements.

 The most common use case is a way of unrolling loops named [Duff's device](https://en.wikipedia.org/wiki/Duff's_device).